gasparka/thesis/docs/2_pyha.rst

 .. confusing on segane..

-Conventional HDL languages promote concurrent and entity oriented models which can be confusing.
+Conventional HDL languages promote concurrent and entity oriented models which can be confusing for software developers.
 In this thesis, Pyha has been designed as a sequential object-oriented language, that works directly on Python code.
 Using a sequential design flow is much easier to understand and is equally well synthesizable as shown in this thesis.
 Object-oriented design helps to better abstract the RTL details and ease design reuse.